AriFordsham/GHCWiki/build-bot.md

 ## To create a new build slave

-First you, as a buildbot client, need to agree a buildbot username (`myUser`) and password (`myPass`) with the buildbot admins (just pick a username and password and send it to `igloo@earth.li`).
+First you, as a buildbot client, need to agree a buildbot username (`myUser`) and password (`myPass`) with the buildbot admins (just pick a username and password and send it to `ghc@well-typed.com`).
 You'll also need to decide:

 - when the build(s) should happen (time and timezone!)
 - build HEAD, STABLE, or (the default) alternate between the two?